 “At Bremer Bank we are committed to doing what we can to feed the hungry in our region,” Hilding said, “and that’s why this campaign is so important.
 I’m proud of the amount we were able to raise this year, thanks to our employees, clients and the communities where we live and work.”

 Bremer has raised more than $1.3 million for the hungry since launching the Meals for Many Campaign a decade ago.

-Bremer Financial Corporation is a privately held, $10 billion regional financial services company jointly owned by the Otto Bremer Trust and Bremer employees.
-Founded in 1943 by Otto Bremer, the company is headquartered in St. Paul, Minnesota and provides a comprehensive range of banking, wealth management, investment, trust and insurance products and services throughout Minnesota, North Dakota and Wisconsin.
-Clients include individuals and families, mid-sized corporations, small businesses, agribusinesses, nonprofits, and public and government entities.
+Bremer Financial Corporation is a privately held, $12 billion regional financial services company jointly owned by the Otto Bremer Trust and Bremer employees.
+Founded in 1943 by Otto Bremer, the company is headquartered in St. Paul, Minnesota and provides a comprehensive range of banking, mortgage, investment, wealth management, trust and insurance products and services throughout Minnesota, North Dakota and Wisconsin.
+Clients include small businesses, mid-sized corporations, agribusinesses, nonprofits, public and government entities, and individuals and families.